-Michael has a particular interest in treating injuries incurred by runners and joggers.
-Running injuries occur because the body is not shock absorbing efficiently which results in excessive force being placed into structures leading to strains and pains.
-Michael treats the injury and teaches people how to restore fluidity into their running with amazing results for both new and seasoned runners.
-Michael's clients have developed the ability to control and prevent recurring and long-lasting injuries, see below for testimonials:
+Michael has expertise in treating injuries incurred by runners and joggers.
+Running injuries occur because the body is not shock absorbing efficiently, which results in excessive force being placed into the body leading to strains and pains.
+Michael treats the injury and teaches people how to restore fluidity into their running, with amazing results for both new and seasoned runners.
+Michael's clients have developed the ability to control and prevent recurring and long-lasting injuries, see below for testimonials.

 Michael's physiotherapy approach to the treatment of running injuries:

 - Standard Physiotherapy - Assessment to identify the pain-producing structure, hands-on treatment and advice to speed up healing (used alone, people often get re-injury and keep returning for treatment).

 - Restoring Fluidity - Michael uses an approach based around 'Chi Running' and is himself a Tai Chi student, integrating these into his physio practice. the aim is to restore postural alignment and learn to release muscles so that movement takes place in the most efficient way.
 It improves shock absorption, therefore reducing the amount of stress placed on tissues and joints.

 - Breathing - Michael offers specific physio treatments to restore optimum breathing mechanics.
 Many people breathe with their upper chest, keeping their pelvic and abdominal muscles in a state of tension.
 This results in poor shock absorption, inefficient breathing and injuries.